-Statistics on Paid Hours Worked are compiled from establishment surveys conducted by the Manpower Research and Statistics Department of the Ministry of Manpower.
-Before 2006, the surveys cover private sector establishments each with at least 25 employees.
-From 2006 onwards, the surveys also include the public sector.
+Statistics on Paid Hours Worked are compiled from the Labour Market Survey conducted by the Manpower Research and Statistics Department of the Ministry of Manpower.
+Before 2006, the survey covered private sector establishments each with at least 25 employees.
+From 2006 onwards, the survey also includes the public sector.

-Statistics on Usual Hours Worked are compiled from the Comprehensive Labour Force Survey.
+Statistics on Usual Hours Worked (including paid and unpaid hours worked by employed persons) are compiled from the Comprehensive Labour Force Survey conducted by the Manpower Research and Statistics Department of the Ministry of Manpower.
 The survey covers a sample of private households on the main island of Singapore.
 It excludes workers living in construction worksites, dormitories and workers' quarters at the workplace and persons commuting from abroad to work in Singapore.

-Statistics on Employment Conditions compiled and Practices are from establishment surveys conducted by the Manpower Research and Statistics Department of the Ministry of Manpower.
-The survey covered establishments in the private sector each with at least 25 employees and the public sector comprising government ministries, organs of state and statutory boards.
+Statistics on Employment Conditions and Practices are compiled from a supplementary survey conducted by the Manpower Research and Statistics Department of the Ministry of Manpower.
+The survey covers establishments in the private sector each with at least 25 employees and the public sector.